cheesits456/discord-ssh-bot/README.md

 # Discord SSH Bot
-Simple bot for using shell commands within Discord
+This is a simple bot for using shell commands within Discord.

+This bot does not use an actual SSH connection.
+It's named like this because it acts in a similar way to SSH, in that you can use a shell on your computer from a remote location.

 ## Setup
 _Only required for first run_